 - Wood and Plastic: Materials used to make furniture, toys, or household goods.

-Difference between Final Goods and Intermediate Goods FAQs
+Final Goods and Intermediate Goods FAQs

-What are final goods and intermediate goods?
+1. What is the difference between final goods and intermediate goods?

-Can a good be both final and intermediate?
+3. Can a good be both final and intermediate?